visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 For any work the **Primary** performs, even if it is a rather trivial amount of work to resolve, there should be an associated issue for tracking that work.
-Tracking even the trivial issues will help to build a database of issues we may be able to later mine to identify pattenrs and further process improvements.
+Tracking even the trivial issues will help to build a database of issues we may be able to later mine to identify patterns and further process improvements.

 Given this integration of ``visit-users`` emails with GitHub conversations, for the remainder of this document we simply use the term *conversation* to refer to the